Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Data-driven iterative regularization methods

 \section{Data-driven iterative regularization methods}

-In the following we consider regularized gradient descent and Newton-type methods in infinite dimensional Hilbert spaces taking into account expert information.
+In the following, we consider regularized gradient descent and Newton-type methods in infinite-dimensional Hilbert spaces, taking into account expert information.
 The developed theory is based on the original references \cite{Bak92,HanNeuSch95,Bla96,DeuEngSch98,KalNeuSch08}.
-The additional use of expert information has only been considered recently in \cite{AspBanOekSch20} and this is considered here.
+The additional use of expert information has only been considered recently in \cite{AspBanOekSch20}, and this is considered here.
 Generalizations to the Banach space setting (see \cite{SchuKalHofKaz12}) are formally similar, but technically more complicated, and thus omitted here.
-In the following we start with a review on established iterative regularization methods, with the goal to motivate the inclusion of expert and feature operators.
+In the following, we start with a review of established iterative regularization methods, with the goal of motivating the inclusion of expert and feature operators.
 The complexity of the usable prior information is gradually increased.
-We emphasize that for these new kinds of iterative regularization methods we consider the analysis preliminary, starting with \cite{AspBanOekSch20}.
-The main goal of this section concerns to point out of potential ways of making use of prior information, and to break up the traditional structure of iterative algorithms of \emph{one step} into \emph{multi step} iterations, which reveal synergies with advanced machine learning methods, like \emph{score based diffusion}.
-In a nutshell these techniques optimize simultaneously for the physical model and the expert information.
+We emphasize that for these new kinds of iterative regularization methods, we consider the analysis preliminary, starting with \cite{AspBanOekSch20}.
+The main goal of this section is to point out potential ways of making use of prior information, and to break up the traditional structure of iterative methods of \emph{one step} into \emph{multi-step} iterations, which reveal synergies with advanced machine learning methods, like \emph{score-based diffusion}.
+In a nutshell, these techniques optimize simultaneously for the physical model and the expert information.